zhaopapers/DICE/README.md

 2. Metrics File `proB_preB_return_dict_GSE160927.csv`
 Contains performance metrics for each iteration and fold.

-3.Located in the directory specified by the dir parameter in trainer.fit():
+3. Located in the directory specified by the dir parameter in trainer.fit():

 `model_inter{iteration}_fold{fold}.pth: `Saved model weights.